THHN vs Romex Wire

 These colors don’t specify any particular characteristics of the wire but help you differentiate between them if you work with bundles of wires.

-THHN wire is available in many different sizes, and each serves a different purpose.
+THHN wire is available in many sizes, each serving a different purpose.
 Standard AWG sizes range from 14 AWG to 1 AWG.
-Larger sizes are available from 1/0 to 4/0 and 250 thousands of circular mils (MCM) to 600 MCM.
+Larger sizes are available from 1/0 to 4/,0 and 250thousands circular mils (MCM) to 600 MCM.

 - Circuit sizes: THHN 10 AWG, 12 AWG and 14 AWG are available as solid or stranded wires.
 These wire sizes are commonly found in Romex® cables.